USDA FoodKeeper – Cold Storage Guidelines

 To determine if unopened coffee grounds have gone bad, check for any signs of mold growth or an off smell.
 Fresh coffee grounds should have a rich, aromatic scent and appear dry and powdery, without any clumps or discoloration.
 If the coffee grounds have a musty or rancid odor, or if there are visible signs of mold or moisture, it's best to discard them.

 Coffee grounds can be a breeding ground for molds and bacteria if not stored properly.
-To prevent foodborne illness, always store coffee grounds in a dry, airtight container away from moisture and sunlight.
+To reduce the risk of foodborne illness, always store coffee grounds in a dry, airtight container away from moisture and sunlight.
 Avoid using damp utensils to scoop the grounds as this can introduce moisture into the container, promoting bacterial growth.

 To maintain the freshness of unopened coffee grounds, store them in a cool, dark place away from heat sources and moisture.
 Consider using a vacuum-sealed container or resealable bags to prolong the shelf life of the coffee.
 Additionally, grinding coffee beans just before brewing can enhance the flavor and aroma of your coffee.